longhorn/longhorn/docs/chart.md

 The following document pertains to running Longhorn from the Rancher 2.0 chart.

+Noted it's recommended to install Longhorn app in a separate Rancher Project, e.g. `Storage` or `Longhorn`.

 ## Source Code

 Longhorn is 100% open source software.
 Project source code is spread across a number of repos: